 The interrelationship between transportation and land use.
 What are the impacts of various transportation modes on land use patterns, and how can land use solutions influence travel demand.
 The integration of transportation into master planning and site impact analysis.
 Using quantitative methods to understand the land use and transportation linkage.

-Topics associated with growth management, defined as policies and strategies by which governments attempted to control the amount, location, pace, pattern and quality of development within their jurisdictions.
+Examines selected, key topics associated with growth management, defined as policies and strategies by which governments attempt to control the amount, location, pace, pattern and quality of development within their jurisdictions.
+The course places growth management in the context of domestic and international efforts to reduce greenhouse gas emissions, improve environmental quality, preserve critical land resources and wildlife habitat, promote “sustainable development”, and address social equity issues.

 Spatial patterns of employment and populations, and models of urban and regional growth and decline.
 Focus on application of economic theory and urban planning techniques to issues of local economic development and planning.